 As a preditor (producer/writer/editor), she built story and characters arcs from hundreds of hours of footage for numerous reality television series for network and cable television such as NBC, ABC, Discovery, A&E, WE, Bravo, Fox, Lifetime, The Sundance Channel, MTV and VH1, including the reality show "Bands On The Run" which received an Emmy nomination, and worked with many TV hosts, including Tracy Gallagher, Peter Greenberg, Michelle Garforth, and producer John Feist.
 She learned invaluable skills in stylistic storytelling and creative marketing strategies with the innovative teams at Chiat/Day, and with Red Car's director/editor Lawrence Bridges, and crafted successful storytelling campaigns to help sell independent films.

-She produced, filmed, directed and edited presentations/sizzles for non profits such as Enrich L.A., and produced/directed a film with two inspirational educators who touched the lives of countless students: Principal Nancy Cohen from Frances Blend School For The Blind and science teacher Tammy Bird.
+She produced, filmed, directed and edited presentations/sizzles for non profits such as Enrich L.A., and produced/directed a film with two inspirational educators who touched the lives of countless students: Principal Nancy Cohen from Frances Blend School For The Blind and UCLA science project teacher Tammy Bird.